microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 6. Basics tab

     a.
-Type DSC1 for the virtual machine name
+Make sure the correct subscription is selected and then choose to **Create new** resource group

     b.
-Provide a username, such as azureuser and a password.
-The password must be at least 12 characters long and meet complexity requirements. **Make sure to remember the password as you will use it to login**.
+Enter a name for the resourcegroup: portaldscrg-\<YOURALIAS\>

+            Example: portaldscrg-josmith

     c.
-Make sure the correct subscription is selected and then choose to **Create new** resource group
+Type DSC1 for the virtual machine name

     d.
-Enter a name for the resourcegroup: portaldscrg-\<YOURALIAS\>

-            Example: portaldscrg-josmith
+Choose East US or USGov Virginia for your Location

     e.
-Choose East US or USGov Virginia for your Location
+Choose D2s\_v3 (Or a similar size if this size is not in your region)

     f.
-Click OK

-7. Size tab

-    a.
-Choose D2s\_v3 (Or a similar size if this size is not in your region)

-    b.
-Click Select

-8. Settings tab
+Provide a username, such as azureuser and a password.
+The password must be at least 12 characters long and meet complexity requirements. **Make sure to remember the password as you will use it to login**.

-    a.
-Under public inbound ports, select RDP so you can login to this lab machine via its public IP
+    g.
+Under public inbound ports, click **Allow selected ports** and select RDP so you can login to this lab machine via its public IP

-    b.
-Set Boot diagnostics to Disabled to simplify this deployment

-    c.
-Click OK

-9. Summary tab
+    h.
+At the bottom of the screen, Click **Review + create**

+7. Review + create tab

-    a.  **DO NOT IMMEDIATELY CLICK OK.**  Instead, click on the link Download template and parameters
+    a.  **DO NOT IMMEDIATELY CLICK OK.**  Instead, look to the bottom of the page and click on the link **Download a template for automation**

     b.
 This will present you with an ARM template that matches your deployment as you defined in the portal.
 This can be very